preraulab/DYNAM-O/README.md

 ## Saved file formats (GUI batch outputs)

-The DYNAM-O File Manager writes per-subject results into `<output_dir>/<channel>/<subdir>/`.
+The DYNAM-O App writes per-subject results into `<output_dir>/<channel>/<subdir>/`.
 For each artefact type the **Saving Options** panel exposes a checkbox (save / don't save) and a file-format dropdown with `--`, a slim format, `.mat`, and `All`.